LogtalkDotOrg/logtalk3/UPGRADING.md

 * `startup_message`
 * `smart_compilation`

-The XML related files were removed as generating documenting files is now the responsibility of the `lgtdoc` tool.
+The XML related flags were removed as generating documenting files is now the responsibility of the `lgtdoc` tool.
 The debugger is also no longer a built-in object but a separate tool, `debugger`.
 Logtalk 3.x greatly improves support for source file paths, removing the need for the `altdirs` flag.
 The flag